Hall of History

 are also displayed, and bird songs may be heard through an interactive exhibit.

 Hall of Earth Sciences

-The upper level of the Hall of Earth Sciences lets you walk through the geology
+The upper level of the Hall of Earth Sciences will soon let you walk through the geology

 of the Mojave Desert: caves, lakes, playas, mountains, and alluvial fans.

 Sometimes it's a special exhibit, sometimes it's a program . .